codepoet80/metube-php-servicewrapper/README.md

 The result will be the JSON payload from Google, as described in their [API documentation](https://developers.google.com/youtube/v3/guides/implementation/search), with Live videos filtered out.

-### Add
+### add

-Once a user has selected the video they want to see, they will want to send an **Add** call to MeTube to fetch and process the video on their behalf.
-MeTube uses youtube-dl to accomplish this, and this service  simply proxies MeTube.
+Once a user has selected the video they want to see, they will want to send an **add** call to youtube-dl to fetch and process the video on their behalf.
+MeTube uses youtube-dl to accomplish this, and this service simply proxies youtube-dl.
 Client identification is the same as in search: if you set a `client_key` (or `debug_key`) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`

 Here we also add an additional layer of obfuscation -- both to protect the query content from being garbled in transmission, and to ensure the client is behaving as intended, where my intent is to not service unknown clients that might treat YouTube content unethically.
-With **Search**, we only asserted that the server knows identity of the client, using a client shared secret.
+With **search**, we only assert that the server knows identity of the client, using a client shared secret.
 With add, we will also try to validate that the client is trusted by the server with a server shared secret (with the caveat that no retro platform can have any assurance of trust!)

+Other optional headers can customize the resulting video file:

+* *Convert* if set to true, the video will be converted with ffmpeg before being made available.
+The target filename will be the same, but additional time should be allowed for the conversion.
+* *Quality* optionally, you can pass a [youtube-dl quality ](https://github.com/ytdl-org/youtube-dl#user-content-format-selection-examples).
+If not set, `bestvideo` will be used by default.

 If the your `config.php` includes a value for `server_id`, this value should be hidden within the POST request.
 The entire payload of the POST request should be constructed as follows:

 * The YouTube URL the user wants to watch, base64 encoded
 * The `server_id` contiguously placed at random within the encoded string

-If the request succeeds, a simple JSON response indicating "OK" will be returned.
+If the request succeeds, a JSON response indicating "OK" and a target file name will be returned.
+The target filename is assigned by the server at random, and the resulting file will have that file name.
+Clients can watch for that file using the **list** method.
 All other responses indicate an error.

+### add-reddit

+This method acts like the **add** but doesn't use youtube-dl.
+Instead, the PHP file includes the logic to extract the MP4 from Reddit directly.
+These videos are always converted using ffmpeg, since they are unlikely to work on retro devices in their default format.

-### List
+### list

 Once the video request has been added to MeTube, you will need to poll for the appearance of the processed file.
 MeTube does not issue a ticket, or maintain state for requests, but it does process requests in order.
-Assuming there aren't simultaneous (or close-to-simultaneous) client requests, your client can assume that the next file to appear in the list is the file for your most recent **Add** call.
+Assuming there aren't simultaneous (or close-to-simultaneous) client requests, your client can assume that the next file to appear in the list is the file for your most recent **add** call.

 Another caveat is that only new files are new -- if you send the same request again, you will not get a new file as a result.
 For that reason, maintaining the correct cleanup schedule (as set in cron, above) is important.
 Too aggressive, and you might delete a file you're using.
 Not aggressive enough, and you may deny service to a client.
 Mitigations were added in the webOS client to handle repeated requests within the clean-up schedule.